PowerDNS/pdns/docs/guides/algoroll.rst

 .. code-block:: shell

-    pdnsutil publish-zone-key example.com 3
+    pdnsutil zone publish-key example.com 3
-    pdnsutil publish-zone-key example.com 4
+    pdnsutil zone publish-key example.com 4

-Replace ``3`` and ``4`` with the key IDs gathered in the previous step, or find them in ``pdnsutil show-zone example.com``.
+Replace ``3`` and ``4`` with the key IDs gathered in the previous step, or find them in ``pdnsutil zone show example.com``.
 PowerDNS will now publish the new DNSKEYs that have already been used for signing for a while.
 The old DNSKEYs remain published, and active for signing, for now.